openxla/community/rfcs/20230505-benchmarking-strategy.md

 It is expected that the benchmarks themselves will take care of establishing comparability for metrics.
 It is up to the metric definition to specify e.g. units, and no conversion will be provided by the infrastructure.
-Training benchmarks will include framework overhead.
-For inference benchmarks, benchmarks could run with or without framework overhead, but we must ensure comparability in benchmark selection (e.g. we should not compare benchmarks with and without overhead).
+Training benchmarks will be framework-level, whereas inference benchmarks can be either framework- or compiler-level.

 It is currently not in scope to explicitly measure framework overhead, but this could be added later if we include the same benchmarks with and without